xy-labs/Xypher-API/docs/source/index.rst

 ****************
 Limits
 ****************
-The current limit is 70 requests/minute.
+The current limit is 70 requests/minute and 7200/hour.
 Once the limit is violated, a message will be returned.
 Repeatedly violating limits will result in restrictions to the API.